ppc affiliate programs

 • Traffic (majority) from the US, UK, CA, AU, or NZ.

-Furthermore, they also check whether your website really is a good fit with their advertisers.
-All to ensure a good and lasting relationship between AdThrive, publisher and advertiser.
+Furthermore, they also check whether your website is a good fit with their advertisers.
+All to ensure a good and lasting relationship between AdThrive, the publisher, and the advertiser.

 The company was founded in 2013 by Andy and Kelly Marzka.
 It was acquired in 2016 by CafeMedia for an undisclosed amount.